kinten108101/Setzer/README.md

 # Chisel

-Simple yet full-featured LaTeX editor for the GNU/Linux desktop, written in Python with GTK.
+Simple yet full-featured LaTeX editor for the GNOME desktop, written in Python with GTK.

 Chisel is a fork of [Setzer](https://www.cvfosammmm.org/setzer/) with a modern Libadwaita coat of paint!